 How about when you’re getting to that climactic scene in “Silence of the Lambs“—screen goes dark and up comes an ad for dishwashing detergent—or trying to take in some breaking news and a popup ad for CRM software blasts across your computer screen?
 You really love those companies, don’t you?
 Hold that thought.

 Remember “All I Really Needed to Know I Learned in Kindergarten?”
 One of the things you learned is to treat people the way you want to be treated—and yet every day, marketers who hate the ads that take away their control and nag them with messages they don’t want to see (or don’t want to see until they’re done doing what they want to do) subject prospective customers to intrusive, mind-numbing ads that insult their intelligence, make them mad—and achieve a result the precise opposite of what they were trying to do—instead of engaging prospects, they turn them into staunch adversaries.

 Back in the ’70s, people saw on average about 500 ads a day.
 That’s a lot—now multiply it by 10, because about 5,000 is the number of ads consumers are subjected to today, every day.

 Like it or not, that’s the marketing landscape into which you’re placing your company’s messaging.

 A world in which consumers get TiVo to fast forward through TV commercials and by the millions register on do not call lists to escape annoying telemarketers.

 Savvy marketers understand this.
-This is why they’re taking another content marketing approach.
+This is why when crafting effective content marketing strategies, they’re taking another content marketing approach.
 One which attempts to break through the noise and build trust with helpful, relevant content before talking sales.